Insights for Education

 Our independent, unbiased analysis has influenced policies in an estimated 90 countries and international organisations.

-Based in Africa and Europe, our growing team has deep expertise in education policy, evidence synthesis, knowledge translation, and executive decision making.
+Based in Africa, Europe and North America, our growing team has deep expertise in education policy, evidence synthesis, knowledge translation, and executive decision making.

 We’ve achieved tangible results with our pioneer country partners and now plan to expand our work to many more countries.